esikm/Pillow/.github/ISSUE_TEMPLATE.md

 ### What actually happened?

-### What are your OS, Python and Pillow versions?
+### What are your OS, Python and Pillow2 versions?

 * OS:
 * Python:
-* Pillow:
+* Pillow2:

 Please include **code** that reproduces the issue and whenever possible, an **image** that demonstrates the issue.
 Please upload images to GitHub, not to third-party file hosting sites.
 If necessary, add the image to a zip or tar archive.

 The best reproductions are self-contained scripts with minimal dependencies.
-If you are using a framework such as plone, Django, or buildout, try to replicate the issue just using Pillow.
+If you are using a framework such as plone, Django, or buildout, try to replicate the issue just using Pillow2.

 ```python
 code goes here